The Traveling Players Difference

 Individual attention matters.
-This summer, we are limiting our cast size to 12 performers, and then surrounding them with three directors, making our faculty to student ratio an unparalleled 1:4.
-This keeps our group size at 15, in compliance with CDC guidelines.
+We limit our cast size to 13 performers, and then surround them with three directors, making our faculty to student ratio an unparalleled 1:4.

 Recognized by the Washington Post as “a little known summer gem,” Traveling Players is committed to giving every student an excellent and well rounded theatrical education.
 Read more >>>

 - Selected as 1 of 25 model Summer Schools in the Arts by the NEA

 - Arts Education Award, 2020-21 Winner, ARTSFAIRFAX

 - #1 Arts Camp in the Nation, CampEasy

 - Featured in 2015-16 and 2019-20 Catalogue for Philanthropy, “featuring the area’s best, vetted, community-based charities for high-impact local giving”